 If a dog acts aggressively as a habit, a dog owner is required to post a warning sign that clearly indicates the dog may bite, and contains the words, “bad dog” on the sign.
 In a public space, no sign exists.
 If a dog bites a person — regardless of its past behavior — the owner of the dog is responsible.

 The dog park is unfortunately a fairly uncontrolled environment.
 In order to reduce the incidence of Dog Park biting, dog owners should keep these things in mind:

 - Many types of dogs may be unleashed at once, making it difficult to determine which dog belongs to which owner;

 - A dog may act aggressively and without provocation when not in close proximity of its owner, making it difficult or impossible for the owner to warn the potential bite victim away from the dog;

 - A dog may bite the hand of a person who reaches for a ball or toy, without intending to harm the victim;

 If a dog bites a person in a public place, the owner of the dog is liable for damages.
 The bite victim has a right to seek compensation for medical bills, including stitches, rabies shots, cosmetic surgery or any other treatment required for recovery from the bite.

 In the dog park scenario, some dog owners attempt to justify their dog’s aggressive behavior claiming that another dog provoked their dog.
 That may be the case, but the law does not hold any dog responsible for its own behavior.

 When a dog bites, the dog owner is legally responsible for your injury.
-A dog bite lawyer at Lytal, Reiter, Smith, Ivey & Fronrath can help you organize your personal injury case so you get the maximum compensation allowed by law.
+A Florida dog bite injury lawyer at Lytal, Reiter, Smith, Ivey & Fronrath can help you organize your personal injury case so you get the maximum compensation allowed by law.
 Call our West Palm Beach office at 561-665-1990 or contact us online today.